Is Jeepers Creepers Real? The True Story that Inspires the Film!

 Dennis turned up at Marilynn’s house and attempted to take the children out for a visit, but when the kids refused, a massive argument blew out of control and Dennis attacked Marilynn, punching her and pushing her down the stairs.
 Marilynn was clearly hurt, and the children ran out of the house to call the sheriff.
 Dennis dragged his daze ex-wife into his van and drove off, saying he was taking her to the hospital.
 However, Marilynn never made it that far.
 That very same afternoon, a call came in from the Thornton’s, describing the strange activities of the van driver and the gruesome discovery of the bloodied blanket.
 The next day, Marilynn’s body was discovered dumped off the side of the road, somewhere between the schoolhouse and her home.
 She had been shot in the back of the head.

 Dennis DePue disappeared.
 For months after the murder, he sent friends and family rambling letters trying to justify Marilynn’s murder, but the police failed to track down the murderer.
 The case was unresolved for almost a year until the TV series Unsolved Mysteries aired an episodes featuring the crime.
 It just so happened that Dennis was watching the show, and living with his new girlfriend, he realised that the game was up.
 With his face now plastered over national television, it would only be a matter of time before people in his new life discovered the truth.
 Hours after the show aired, his life came to a violent end when Louisiana state troopers spotted Dennis’ van.
-He reused to stop and led police on a fifteen-mile high-speed chase, which ended when police shot out the vans rear tires.
+He refused to stop and led police on a fifteen-mile high-speed chase, which ended when police shot out the vans rear tires.
 Shortly after, Dennis turned his .357-caliber Magnum on himself, ending the chase and the unsolved murder of Marilynn DePue.

 Whilst we not saying that the entire plot of Jeepers creepers was based on the Marilynn DePue’s murder, it’s very clear that director Victor Salva took inspiration from the Unsolved Mysteries show and the films entire opening is based on this one episode.
 The details are all there, from the long lonely highway, the game of making number plates into names, spotting a figure dumbing a bloodied sheet and the resulting car chase.
 These are not works of fiction, these are the accounts of two siblings that encountered a dangerous killer and discovered a terrible crime.